 Bangs are the quickest way to add longevity and a little spice to your client’s current color and overall style.
-Which has become paramount when living in a world with on-again, off-again salon closures.
 When choosing the right bang and technique for your clients, consider 4 main factors — face shape, styling commitment, aesthetic, grow out.
 Read on for expert tips and keep these staples in your arsenal to give any client the perfect customizable accessory.

 Fringe Tips Before You Snip: